SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

-Additionally, since the `integrator` is an integrator, this can be used in the Plots.jl `animate` command to iteratively build an animation of the solution while solving the differentiation equation.
+Additionally, since the `integrator` is an integrator, this can be used in the Plots.jl `animate` command to iteratively build an animation of the solution while solving the differential equation.

 For an example of manually chaining together the iterator interface and plotting, one should try the following: